alexturcoo/PhasedHapAssembly-nonB/README.md

 # rDNA_scripts
 Scripts used to annotate Verkko Phased Haplotype Assemblies (Batch 1,2,3) aligned to only T2T-CHM13v2.0 (rDNA arrays unavailable for GRCh38)
-1. `phased_haplotype_alignments_20230818_verkko_batch1.sh` - Script to take phased haplotype rDNA arrays (Bam files) aligned to chm13v2.0, filter alignments to obtain ONLY primary reads,
+1. `phased_haplotype_alignments_20230818_verkko_batch1.sh` - Script to take phased haplotype rDNA arrays (Bam files) aligned to chm13v2.0, filter alignments to obtain ONLY primary reads, then split the bam file by chromosome and write each chromosome bam to a fasta file
 2.
 3.
 4.